vfarcic/devops24/manuscript/04-helm.md

 git pull
 ```

-Just as in the previous chapters, we'll need a cluster if we are to do the hands-on exercises.
+Just as in the previous chapters, we'll need a cluster if we are to execute hands-on exercises.
 The rules are still the same.
 You can continue using the same cluster as before, or you can switch to a different Kubernetes flavor.
 You can continue using one of the Kubernetes distributions listed below, or be adventurous and try something different.
 If you go with the latter, please let me know how it went, and I'll test it myself and incorporate it into the list.

-The cluster requirement in this chapter are the same as in the previous.
+Cluster requirements in this chapter are the same as in the previous.
 We'll need at least 3 CPUs and 3 GB RAM if running a single-node cluster, and slightly more if those resources are spread across multiple nodes.

 For your convenience, the Gists and the specs we used in the previous chapter are available here as well.